API Keys

 Each environment’s keys are managed separately.
 Ensure the environment is indicated in your dashboard (e.g., "Sandbox" or "Production") before copying your keys.

-3. What should I do if I accidentally expose my App Secret?
+3. What should I do if I accidentally expose a private key?

-Immediately reset your App Secret through the dashboard and update it in your applications to prevent unauthorized access.
+Immediately reset the compromised key (Client Private Key or Treasury API Key) through the dashboard and update it in your applications to prevent unauthorized access.

 4. Can I use the same credentials across multiple applications?